immcantation/shazam/docs/topics/createTargetingModel.md

 within the same 5-mer.
 If `"independent"` then multiple mutations within the same 5-mer are counted independently.
-If `"ignore"` then 5-mers with multiple mutations are excluded from the t mutation tally.
+If `"ignore"` then 5-mers with multiple mutations are excluded from the total mutation tally.

 minNumMutations
 :   minimum number of mutations required to compute the 5-mer